vivekduttamishra/nodejs-booksweb/README.md

 # nodejs-booksweb
-A Simple Node Project to implement books web site
+A Simple NodeJS Project to implement books web site.
+The website shall include collection of books and authors.
+The website shall also provide an interface with goodreads api.